 When you add a knowledge base, you'll specify its language.

-When the exact match search is performed and an exact match is found, the knowledge base's language doesn't play a role.
-Whatever article is exactly matched is simply returned.
+When a text-to-text search is performed and a match is found, the knowledge base's language doesn't play a role.
+Whatever article is matched is simply returned.

-If no exact match is found, and therefore NLU is used to return a result, the knowledge base's language works differently based on how you've defined the knowledge base:
+When an NLU search is performed, the knowledge base's language works differently based on how you've defined the knowledge base:

 If the knowledge base uses Knowledge Base intents, the knowledge base's language is used.
 In this case, only English and Spanish are supported.

 If the knowledge base uses Domain intents, the domain's language is used instead.
 In this case, the languages supported depend on the domain's NLU provider.